An iron infusion helps restore low iron levels so that your body can function effectively.

-What does it mean to be low in iron?
+What does it mean to have an iron deficiency?

-Once you have booked in, you will be required to allow an hour for your treatment.
+Once you have booked in to receive your iron infusion at one of our medical centres, you will be required to allow an hour for your treatment.

 Our friendly nurse will take you into our treatment room, and prepare you for the infusion.
 Once you are ready to receive the infusion, your doctor will discuss the procedure and a nurse will assist in the administration of the IV iron infusion.
 Once you have received the infusion, you are generally able to go straight home and rest.
 It is recommended that you return to the clinic at a date requested by your doctor, to assess how the infusion has changed your iron deficiency levels.